-The Governance & Search Committee comprises Chair of the Corporation (ex-officio), and four other members of the Corporation.
+The Governance & Search Committee comprises Chair of the Corporation (ex-officio) and four other members of the Corporation.
 The Committee operates in accordance with written terms of reference approved by the Corporation.
 Its purpose is to advise the Corporation on how it can improve its efficiency and effectiveness, as well as dealing with the recruitment and succession planning of governors and committee chairs.
 The Committee also oversees regular self-assessment processes by which the Corporation reviews and improves the effectiveness with which it fulfils its responsibilities.

-The Committee meets at least once during the academic year and is responsible for ensuring that appropriate training is provided for Corporation members.
-The Committee's responsibilities also include making recommendations to the Board on the remuneration and benefits of the Chief Executive Principal and other senior post-holders.
+The Committee met four times during the academic year and is responsible for ensuring that appropriate training is provided for Corporation members.